Real New Testament Giving (Audio Version)

 All who rely on observing the law are under a curse, for it is written: "Cursed is everyone who does not continue to do everything written in the Book of the Law..."
 (Galatians 3:10).

-There is nothing inherently wrong with the Law, rather it is our tendency to use those laws and rules to appear holy externally or to justify Gods blessings and then often to compare others to our standard.
-We can do nothing of substance to affect our holiness or his grace, except to cooperate with Gods work within us, changing us, until the new reality of Christ in us begins to show through us.
+There is nothing inherently wrong with the Law; rather, we tend to use those laws and rules to appear holy externally or to justify God's blessings and then often to compare others to our standard.
+We can do nothing of substance to affect our holiness or his grace except to cooperate with God's work within us, changing us, until the new reality of Christ in us begins to show through us.
 Relying on or adhering to any part of the Law is dangerous and places us within the grasp of our enemy, not our God.

-When our giving is by compulsion, grudgingly, in obedience to a law, it is sin, since it is not of faith.
-Our giving as Christians should come out of joy, with the acknowledgment that all we have and all we need comes by grace though faith.
+When our giving is by compulsion, grudgingly, in obedience to a law, it is sin since it is not of faith.
+Our giving as Christians should come out of joy, with the acknowledgment that all we have and all we need comes by grace through faith.

 Paul draws an analogy between giving with plant seed for an expected crop.